Have you ever wondered about the solution to any of these ongoing debates and dilemmas in the Christian Church?

 God’s Determinate Perceptual Frame

-God’s Perceptual Frame holds that God, with His omniscience and timeless nature, perceives all actions and events as predetermined, aligning with a deterministic view of existence where every event and choice are part of His divine plan.
 As argued earlier, God’s view of free will exists in an absolute, spiritual, righteous sense, meaning free will from God’s frame is the ability to maintain righteousness by works.
 Mankind is incapable of this and therefore does not have free will from God’s perceptual frame.

 P2: Predestination aligns with the deterministic view, asserting all events and choices are predetermined by God.

-C: Because mankind is deterministic according to God’s perceptual frame, predestination is correct to the degree that it claims man has no free-will according to God’s perceptual frame.
+C: Because mankind is deterministic according to God’s perceptual frame, predestination is correct to the degree that it claims man has no (absolute) free-will according to God’s perceptual frame.

 On Predestination